-Having a pool of world-class agricultural researchers willing to commit to research with a fundamental endpoint of on-farm or associated industrial application is essential.
-However, researchers can only operate within the support they receive, and research excellence requires support and flexibility to enable researchers to work on both applied problems as well as fundamental science that often has uncertain applications over a long timeframe.
+4.2.3 Managing agricultural research for impact: scales and timeframes and research excellence requires support and flexibility to enable researchers to work on both applied problems as well as fundamental science that often has uncertain applications over a long timeframe.
 To achieve this balance, agricultural research must continue to take place in a framework of sound scientific principles that embrace an unpredictable but structured, long process of discovery.
-Making those discoveries often needs sequential testing of ideas that inherently carry a high risk of individual failure, yet build towards greater understanding and medium- to longterm application.
+Making those discoveries often needs sequential testing of ideas that inherently carry a high risk of individual failure, yet build towards greater understanding and medium to long term application.